elmtree-askmo/cloudcannon-app/content/learn/medicine/what-are-some-potential-influences-of-conflict-of-interest-on-clinical-guidelines-and-how-can-they-be-identified.md

 url: /learn/medicine/questions/what-are-some-potential-influences-of-conflict-of-interest-on-clinical-guidelines-and-how-can-they-be-identified
 score: -1.0
 related_article1:
+    id: 163187
+    title: >-
+        What role do methodological and content experts play in the development of clinical guidelines?
+    subject: Medicine
+    url: /learn/medicine/questions/what-role-do-methodological-and-content-experts-play-in-the-development-of-clinical-guidelines
+related_article2:
     id: 163183
+    title: >-
-    title: Why is risk stratification important in clinical decision making, and how does it inform management decisions?
+        Why is risk stratification important in clinical decision making, and how does it inform management decisions?
     subject: Medicine
     url: /learn/medicine/questions/why-is-risk-stratification-important-in-clinical-decision-making-and-how-does-it-inform-management-decisions
-related_article2:
-    id: 163175
-    title: What is the Chads 2 score used for in atrial fibrillation patients, and what are its recommendations for anticoagulation?
-    subject: Medicine
-    url: /learn/medicine/questions/what-is-the-chads-2-score-used-for-in-atrial-fibrillation-patients-and-what-are-its-recommendations-for-anticoagulation
 related_article3:
-    id: 163180
+    id: 163185
-    title: Differentiate between authority-based, evidence-based, and evidence-linked clinical guidelines.
+    title: >-
+        What are the considerations in balancing thromboembolism and bleeding risks in anticoagulation therapy?
     subject: Medicine
-    url: /learn/medicine/questions/differentiate-between-authoritybased-evidencebased-and-evidencelinked-clinical-guidelines
+    url: /learn/medicine/questions/what-are-the-considerations-in-balancing-thromboembolism-and-bleeding-risks-in-anticoagulation-therapy
 related_article4:
-    id: 163183
+    id: 163188
-    title: Why is risk stratification important in clinical decision making, and how does it inform management decisions?
+    title: >-
+        How is the quality of evidence assessed in clinical guidelines, and what systems are used for evidence grading?
     subject: Medicine
-    url: /learn/medicine/questions/why-is-risk-stratification-important-in-clinical-decision-making-and-how-does-it-inform-management-decisions
+    url: /learn/medicine/questions/how-is-the-quality-of-evidence-assessed-in-clinical-guidelines-and-what-systems-are-used-for-evidence-grading
 related_article5:
-    id: 163184
+    id: 163178
-    title: How do patient characteristics and chronic diseases impact treatment decisions in risk stratification?
+    title: >-
+        What are the limitations of risk prediction tools like the Framingham Risk Score in terms of non-causal risk factors and population calibration?
     subject: Medicine
-    url: /learn/medicine/questions/how-do-patient-characteristics-and-chronic-diseases-impact-treatment-decisions-in-risk-stratification
+    url: /learn/medicine/questions/what-are-the-limitations-of-risk-prediction-tools-like-the-framingham-risk-score-in-terms-of-noncausal-risk-factors-and-population-calibration
 ---

 &nbsp;